 Recommendations for system change may come from either agency, however MHD will approve any changes to the Quality Improvement Strategy specified in the waiver application.
 Any changes in the Quality Improvement Strategy in the waiver application are implemented and monitored, as appropriate.
-Any changes will be included with renewal of the waiver or submitted as an amendment.
+Any changes will be included on the next 372 report.